HCL-TECH-SOFTWARE/domino-linux/docs/linux/sles.md

 {: .warning }
-HCL Domino 14 requires glibc to be provided in a specific version which SUSE Linux does not provide (yet)
+HCL Domino 14 requires glibc to be provided in a specific version which SUSE Linux 15 SP3 does not provide (yet).
+SLES 15sp6 provides glibc in the required version but has not been fully tested yet.

 ## Compatibility